 You are responsible for repairs and maintenance to all internal doors in your unit.

 With external doors, the body corporate will have to inspect the doors with you to determine liability and responsibility.
-The 50/50 rule may apply on the same basis as windows if the liability and responsibility cannot be determined.
+Usually, the 50/50 rule applies on the same basis as windows if the liability and responsibility cannot be determined.